virto-network/website/docs/whitepaper.md

 ### 5.1 Land Token

 #### 5.1.1 Key Functions
-- Network Utility Token: Land token is a tradable NFT token, and also utilized in reward for staking and other network activities.
+- Network Utility: Land token is a tradable NFT token that can be transfered across chains.  and also utilized
-- Community Governance Token: As a governance token, land tokens provide their holders voting rights in community level and chain level governance.
+- Community Governance: Land tokens provide their holders voting rights in community level and chain level governance.
+- Staking reward: Land tokens are minted as reward for staking DOT.
+- Community creation: Communities are created when enough land token holders within the community cell second the proposal for the community to be formed.
+- Marketplace support: Enough land token holders also need to support marketplaces that wish to trade in a given geographical area.

 #### 5.1.2 Minting and Distribution